Find Nursing Colleges

 7 Yearly Graduations

 The 3rd most popular school in the country for psychiatric/mental health nursing majors who are seeking their doctor's degree is University of Iowa.
 Roughly 30,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,356 per year, while in-state graduate students, on average, pay $10,432 per year.
-The psychiatric/mental health nursing program at University of Iowa awarded 7 doctor's degrees during the 2020-2021 school year.
-Of these students, 86% were women and 14% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,016 per year, while in-state graduate students, on average, pay $11,256 per year.
+During the most recent year for which we have data, 7 people received their doctor's degree in psychiatric/mental health nursing from Iowa.
+Around 10% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 #5